Classroom Logistics

 The fun doesn’t stop when you leave school!

 • Nightly reading is extremely important for Kindergarten students.
 Please be sure that you are taking the time to read with your child at least 20 minutes each evening.
 This reading can be you reading, your child reading, or a combination of the two.
 I will attach a reading log to the back of this packet.
-It will help me see what your child is reading at home.
+The reading logs are to help you all keep track of the books that are being read at home.
+I do not need to see this list but it is insightful as I will be choosing engaging books for book bags in the future!
 You may keep the reading log in a safe place for the week (the fridge is a good spot or by books) and then send it back to school on Monday when Friday Folders are brought back!

 • Throughout the year, I may send home additional learning activities on an individual or class-wide basis.
 Examples of activities include handwriting practice, sight words, word work, math activities, and more.
 These activities will better your child’s knowledge and challenge their comprehension more, outside of the classroom.